PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 * `launching` -> `stopped`: We failed to start a container for the workspace.
 * `running` -> `stopped`: The container for the workspace has stopped and cannot serve requests.

+### Client

+The client will be divided into two parts - the *outer frame* and the *inner frame*.
+The outer frame will render PrairieLearn-provided UI that is shared across all workspaces and will show things like a "restart container" button and the status of the container.
+The outer frame will also be responsible for rendering the inner frame, which is served from the workspace container.

+The outer frame will include JavaScript that runs when the page "boots up".
+This JS will connect to the `/workspace` websocket and send an `init` event.
+The server will respond to this with the current state of the workspace (`launching`, `running`, or `stopped`).
+Future state changes will be delivered via `change:state` events as documented above.

+If/when the status becomes `running`, we'll try to load the inner frame.

+The "restart container" button should kill and relaunch the underlying workspace container.
+(This will be elaborated on later.)

+### PrairieLearn question page

+The "Save" button should be removed from the PrairieLearn question page, and the "Save & grade" button should be renamed to just "Grade".

+When the "Grade" button is clicked, the PrairieLearn web server will do one of three things:

+* If the workspace state is `uninitialized`, that is an invalid submission.
+* If the workspace state is `launching` or `stopped`, the PrairieLearn web server will pull the state of the workspace from S3.
+  * If that request fails, this is an error.
+* If the workspace state is `running`, the PrairieLearn web server will query the workspace host directly for its files.
+  * If that request fails or times out (this is not an error), fall back to S3.
+  * If the request to S3 fails, this is an error.

+Once the PrairieLearn web server has the workspace state, it will create a submission with the `gradedFiles` (specified in `info.json`) saved to `submitted_answer._files` and kick off the normal grading process.
+This matches the PrairieLearn convention of storing files that is used by `pl-file-upload`, `pl-file-editor`, `pl-file-preview`, etc.

+After the MVP, the UX could be improved to reduce the weirdness of needing to have two separate pages open at once, with editing and grading split between tabs.

 ## Notes

 * Since PrairieLearn will be serving a bunch of different roles depending on context, PrairieLearn's `server.js` should be split up so that only code needed to serve a particular role is loaded.
 While we're refactoring, let's just make it better, do things async, etc.